A smoother finish with a longer life, less noise and more efficiency

 The ‘pièce de résistance’ of arranging the knives in a spiral configuration is the considerable noise reduction.
 With the unique geometry of the block, the perceived noise exposure is lowered by up to 50%, increasing safety standards in your workshop.
 If you’re one of the many people using your planer thicknesser in your garage or home workshop, that means less disturbance to the neighbours.

-In summary, the spiral cutter blocks would be a welcome addition to any workshop.
+The spiral cutter blocks would be a welcome addition to any workshop.
 Despite a greater initial outlay, you’ll achieve greater productivity due to time savings on knife set up and replacement and money savings due to a reduction in need to buy new ones.

 The tungsten carbide tips can be perceived to offer a poorer quality cut than a fresh set of HSS knives, with ‘fresh set’ being the optimum phrase.
 After a few cuts, the finish will be more or less the same with the tungsten carbide cutters maintaining the same finish for a very long time rather than the reduced quality from the HSS set.